 - Image analysis

 The course will provide an update on the latest developments from the beginning to the end of an experiment.
-This includes recent advances in fluorescent probe development (e.g. FRET-based activity probes), through new techniques and tricks of biological sample preparation (e.g. mounting of live embryos), novel approaches in biochemistry, cutting-edge microscopy (e.g. light-sheet imaging of entire organisms, super-resolution light microscopy and correlative light and electron microscopy) and image analysis and mechanobiology – covering the complete range of biological complexity from single molecules to whole organisms.
+This includes recent advances in fluorescent probe development (e.g. FRET-based activity probes), through new techniques and tricks of biological sample preparation (e.g. mounting of live embryos), novel approaches in biochemistry and molecular biology (e. g. digital PCR), cutting-edge microscopy (e.g. light-sheet imaging of entire organisms, super-resolution light microscopy and correlative light and electron microscopy) and image analysis and mechanobiology – covering the complete range of biological complexity from single molecules to whole organisms.